SubMishMar/SubMishMar.github.io/README.md

 * **Indoor SLAM using RGB-D sensor**: During the summer of 2018, I worked in a start-up called Perceptin (now called Trifo) and I was working with the Mapping and Localization team where we used cheap RGB-D sensors to do 2D SLAM in indoor environment using state of the art open sourced software.

-* **Aerial+Ground Co-Manipulation**: I worked on Aerial+Ground co-manipulation system for my master thesis at LAAS-CNRS under the guidance of Dr. Antonio Franchi.
-My primary contribution was software integration and also exploring means to avoid the usage of motion capture system.
+* **Aerial+Ground Co-Manipulation**: I worked on Aerial+Ground co-manipulation system for my master thesis at[LAAS-CNRS](https://www.laas.fr/public/en) under the guidance of [Dr. Antonio Franchi](https://homepages.laas.fr/afranchi/robotics/?q=node/1).
+My primary contribution was software integration of various subcomponents like The KUKA IIWA LBR14 manipulator and a [Tilted Rotor Hexcopter](https://hal.laas.fr/hal-01716845/document) and also exploring means to avoid the usage of motion capture system.
 To this end, I tested various visual odometry algorithms and we had concluded that during that time, ORB_SLAM seemed to be a great choice for doing SLAM on Aerial Robotic platform for Aerial Ground Co-Manipulation.
 Details can be found in my [MS thesis](https://github.com/SubMishMar/SubMishMar.github.io/blob/master/thesis/Master_Internship_Report_MISHRA_Subodh%5BRevised%5D.pdf).